santiago-rodrig/alpha-blog/README.md

 [live version](https://srodrig-alpha-blog.herokuapp.com/)

-An blog built with Ruby on Rails 6, among its features are included sessions management, articles, and categories.
+A blog built with Ruby on Rails 6, among its features are included sessions management, articles, and categories.
 It is fully tested, you may use it with confidence.